IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/4.6/README.md

     $ ibmcloud resource service-key-create cos-cred-rw Writer --instance-name noobaa-stor --parameters '{ "HMAC": true}'
     ```

-3. Get the regional public endpoint and the IBM COS location from the UI (Select the region closest to your cluster)
+3. Get the regional public endpoint and the IBM COS location from the UI (Select the region closest to your cluster) or by running this command
+    ```
+    $ curl https://control.cloud-object-storage.cloud.ibm.com/v2/endpoints | jq '."service-endpoints"."regional"'
+    ```

 ### Getting the device details for your OCS configuration.